-Once plaque hardens into tartar, you’ll need to schedule an appointment with your local dentist.
+Once plaque hardens into tartar, you’ll need to schedule an appointment with our dentist.
 You can’t remove tartar from teeth on your own.
-If you have tartar teeth, you’ll want to schedule a dentist appointment as soon as possible.
-Tartar buildup increases your risk of cavities, gingivitis, and periodontal disease.
+If you have tartar, you’ll want to schedule an appointment as soon as possible.
+Tartar buildup increases your risk of cavities and periodontal disease.

-There are ways your dentist can help you prevent plaque and tartar buildup.
+There are ways our dentist can help you prevent plaque and tartar buildup.
 For example, if you have deep divots and grooves in back teeth, your dentist may recommend dental sealants.
-A tooth sealant helps prevent cavities caused by plaque buildup.
+Dental sealants prevent cavities caused by plaque buildup.

 Re-Evaluate Your Oral Hygiene Routine

 If you aren’t having any luck with plaque removal after following our tips, ask yourself if you’re doing everything you can to protect your oral health.
 For example, many patients don’t brush their teeth long enough to remove plaque.

 Most dentists agree that it should take at least 2 minutes to thoroughly brush your teeth.
 Also, make sure that you’re not neglecting back teeth during your oral hygiene routine.